 According as his divine power hath given unto us all things that pertain unto life and godliness, through the knowledge of him that hath called us to glory and virtue: 2 Peter 1:3

 Should be, yes, but are they?
-No. Every week there is another Evangelical pastor, evangelist, professor, principal, teacher, or para-church leader in the news because of a moral failing or some sort of criminal behavior.
-Every week we hear of another Holy Spirit filled Evangelical church member committing a crime, getting divorced, entering rehab, having an affair, having a baby out of wedlock, getting busted for drug possession or getting a DUI.
+No. Every week there is yet another Evangelical pastor, evangelist, professor, principal, teacher, or para-church leader in the news because of a moral failing or some sort of criminal behavior.
+Every week we hear of another Holy Spirit filled Evangelical church member committing a crime, getting divorced, entering rehab, having an affair, having a baby out-of-wedlock, getting busted for drug possession, or getting a DUI.

-Study after study tells us that Evangelicals are no more or less moral and ethical than their non-Evangelical counterparts.
-The Evangelical’s life is indistinguishable from the life of non-Evangelicals.
+We know Evangelicals are no more or less moral and ethical than their non-Evangelical counterparts.
+The Evangelical’s life is indistinguishable from the life of the non-Evangelical.
 In every way the Evangelical is just like everyone else.
 Take away from the picture the trappings of the Evangelical ghetto and all that is left is a life that looks pretty much just like everyone else’s life.

 Evangelical church services can best be described as a pep rally or a motivational seminar.
-How-to sermons are common and the goal is to help church members live up to the Bible standard of conduct.
-Look around the average Evangelical church…a monoculture, people looking, thinking, and living the same way.
+How-to sermons are common and the goal is to help church members live up to the Bible-standard of conduct.
+Take a look around the average Evangelical church…a monoculture, people looking, thinking, and living the same way.
 Evangelicalism is the king of the religious manufacturing world, producing from one die Evangelical Christian after Evangelical Christian.

 Not only are they out of fellowship with God, according to the Bible, they will likely be chastised by God for being disobedient.
 Evangelicals fear God punishing them for giving in to “sinful” attitudes, desires, wants, and needs.
 Sunday after Sunday they are implored by their pastor to live right, get right with God, repent, be on fire for Jesus, and to so order their lives that Jesus would be proud to call them his own.
 They are told Jesus is coming soon and that they should want to be found faithfully serving Jesus when he comes again.
-After all, no Evangelical wants to be caught at an adult bookstore or at a bar when Jesus comes again.
+After all, no Evangelical wants to be caught at an adult bookstore, bar, or rock concert, when Jesus comes again.

-Every Sunday Evangelicals leave their place of worship with a heart set on living a life that is pleasing to God.
-And then…an hour, a day, or a week later their “sinful” attitudes, desires, wants, and needs draw them back into the “world.”
-The Evangelical is caught in a constant struggle between his humanness, who he really is, and this struggle leads to fear and guilt.
+Every Sunday Evangelicals leave their places of worship with a heart set on living a life that is pleasing to God.
+And then…an hour, a day, or a week later…their “sinful” attitudes, desires, wants, and needs draw them back into the “world.”
+The Evangelical is caught in a constant struggle between their humanness, who they really are, and this struggle leads to fear and guilt.

-The Evangelical knows his life must be a certain way to be pleasing to God, and more importantly, for him to be accepted by his pastor and fellow Evangelicals.
-Since he can not successfully keep from giving in to his “sinful” attitudes, desires, wants, and needs, he learns to give the outward appearance of having it all together.
+The Evangelical knows their life must be lived a certain way in order for them to be pleasing to God, and more importantly, for them to be accepted by their pastor and fellow Evangelicals.
+Since they can not successfully keep from giving in to their “sinful” attitudes, desires, wants, and needs, they learn to give the outward appearance of having it all together.

-He takes all his “sinful” attitudes, desires, wants, and needs and shoves them to the back of the Evangelical closet.
-Once in the closet, no one will ever know what really goes on in his life.
-As long as he outwardly looks and acts like an Evangelical all will be well.
+They take all their “sinful” attitudes, desires, wants, and needs and shove them to the back of the Evangelical closet.
+Once in the closet, no one will ever know what really goes on in their life.
+As long as they outwardly looks and acts like an Evangelical all will be well.

 If there is one thing I know about the Evangelical closet, it is this…what is put in the closet rarely stays in the closet.
 Human nature, human wants, desires, and needs will most always win over commands and demands from a religious text like the Bible.
 When a struggle between God and human nature breaks out, human nature usually wins the battle.

 When in the company of fellow Evangelicals, the Evangelical thinks, acts, looks, and talks in the approved manner.
-Once away from the company of his fellow Evangelicals he often reverts to his base nature and as much as he tries to keep his base needs, wants and desires in the closet, out they come.
+Once away from the company of their fellow Evangelicals they often reverts to their base nature and as much as they try to keep their base needs, wants and desires in the closet, out they come.

-Sometimes his “sinful” attitudes, desires, wants, and needs spill out for all to see, and once this happens everyone knows that the Evangelical is just like everyone else.
-He has the propensity to be a good or bad person just like everyone else.
-He is, outside of what he does with his time on Sunday, no different than the atheist, humanist,new-ager, or those he thinks worship false Gods.
+Sometimes their “sinful” attitudes, desires, wants, and needs spill out for all to see, and once this happens everyone knows that the Evangelical is just like everyone else.
+They have the propensity to be a good or bad person just like everyone else.
+They are, outside of what they do with their time on Sunday, no different from the atheist, humanist,new-ager, or those they thinks worship false Gods.

-The difference, of course, is that the Evangelical has presented himself to the world as a righteous, holy, moral, and ethical human being.
-He led others to believe that he is above the fray, different and better than the “sinners” in the world.
-His outward demonstration of Evangelical faith gives the appearance that he is a devoted follower of Jesus, a man committed to living a life of devotion, a life of godliness.
+The difference, of course, is that the Evangelical has presented themselves to the world as a righteous, holy, moral, and ethical human being.
+They led others to believe that they are above the fray, different and better than the “sinners” in the world.
+Their outward demonstration of Evangelical faith gives the appearance that they are a devoted follower of Jesus, a person committed to living a life of devotion, a life of godliness.

 And then the truth comes out.
 Jack Schaap, David Hyles, Jack Hyles, Ted Haggard, Jimmy Swaggart, Bob Gray, Jim Bakker, and countless Evangelical men and women you have never heard of, are exposed as fornicators, adulterers, child molesters, or thieves.
-Out of the closet comes Evangelical men and women who secretly have homosexual relationships.
+Out of the closet comes Evangelical men and women who are gay.
 Out of the closet comes Evangelicals with computers filled with pornographic images.
 Every behavior found among the unwashed, uncircumcised Philistines of the world is found among Evangelicals.